Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

-With prop bets available for Lowry, let's examine some stats and trends to help you find good wagers.
+Let's look at the prop bets available for Lowry, using stats and trends to make good predictions.

 Kyle Lowry Prop Bets vs. the Celtics